Daimler Reitwagen

+Status as first motorcycle

 The Reitwagen's status as the first motorcycle rests on whether the definition of motorcycle includes having an internal combustion engine.
 The Oxford English Dictionary uses this criterion.
 Even by that definition, the use of four wheels instead of two raises doubts.
 If the outriggers are accepted as auxiliary stabilizers, they point to a deeper issue in bicycle and motorcycle dynamics, in that Daimler's testbed needed the training wheels because it did not employ the then well-understood principles of rake and trail.
 For this and other reasons motoring author David Burgess-Wise called the Daimler-Maybach "a crude makeshift", saying that "as a bicycle, it was 20 years out of date."
 Cycle World's Technical Editor Kevin Cameron, however, maintains that steam power was a dead end and the Reitwagen was the first motorcycle because it hit upon the successful engine type, saying, "History follows things that succeed, not things that fail."

-Enrico Bernardi's 1882 one-cylinder gasoline-engined tricycle, the Motrice Pia, is considered by a few sources as the first gasoline internal combustion motorcycle, and in fact the first ever internal combustion vehicle, so Bernardi mounted his engine on the bicycle of his son, while Dailmer designed and built the Reitwagen chassis to fit the needs of his machine and so the first all around motorbike.
+Enrico Bernardi's 1884 one-cylinder gasoline-engined tricycle, the Motrice Pia, is considered by a few sources as the first gasoline internal combustion motorcycle, and in fact the first ever internal combustion vehicle, so Siegfried Marcus built his internal combustion vehicle in 1870.
+Bernardi's work was more of a motorbike, mounting his engine on the tricycle of his son, while Daimler designed and built the Reitwagen chassis to fit the needs of his machine and so the first full motorcycle.
 The Motrice Pia is not mentioned in any mainstream sources.
 While there is some discussion in mainstream sources of the merits of Michaux-Perreaux steam velocipede or Roper steam velocipede versus the Reitwagen, there is no debate that considers the merits of the Motrice Pia.
+In the end it was the Reitwagen that inspired following designs and started the motorcycle industry.